jopago/cuda/README.md

-# Cuda kernels
+# CUDA

-Just some CUDA kernels I'm working on.
+This repo contains some CUDA kernels I'm working on, mostly about signal processing.
 To compile just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install).

 ## 2D Convolution

-Simple 2D convolution Cuda kernel, benchmarking against CPU.
-This task is highly parallel and the achieved speedup important (up to 50x with my settings).
+A parallel 2D implementation of convolution with CUDA, and benchmarking against CPU.
+This task is highly parallel and the achieved speedup important (up to 50x with my settings), image displaying and reading is doen with OpenCV.

 ![](https://github.com/jopago/cuda/raw/master/conv2d/img/lena.png)
 ![](https://github.com/jopago/cuda/raw/master/conv2d/img/convolution_gpu.png)